xcollantes/loggio/README.md

 # Enhanced Logger

-A comprehensive logging utility for the Faxion project that provides:
+A comprehensive logging utility for project that provides:

 - Timestamp information in logs
 - User ID tracking for authenticated requests